scratchfoundation/scratch-audio/README.md

 # scratch-audioengine
 #### Scratch audio engine is for playing sounds, instruments and audio effects in Scratch 3.0 projects

+#### Please note this project is at an early stage and we are not ready for pull requests

 [![Build Status](https://travis-ci.com/LLK/scratch-audioengine.svg?token=KcCHRot8oJYS4bsz1qET&branch=master)](https://travis-ci.com/LLK/scratch-audioengine)

 ## Installation